Belief Before Proof: A Transition Skill for Physicians

 Many of us carry this mindset into our relationships, our leadership, our health, and our capacity to change.

-Believing without knowing the outcome is something we want to practice as adults.
+Believing without knowing the outcome is something many of us need to practice again as adults.

-Without the belief that we could have a computer in our pockets, the iPhone would not exist.
+Without belief that we could have a computer in our pockets, the iPhone wouldn’t exist.

-Without belief in myself and my ideas, Pause and Presence wouldn't exist.
+Without belief in myself and my ideas, Pause & Presence wouldn’t exist.

-I didn’t know how powerful Deeper Connections, Advanced Coaching, Leading from the Heart, or Transition Well would become before I offered them.
+I didn’t know how powerful my programs would become before I offered them.

-We couldn’t have known Nicasio Creek Farm and the impact it would have before we found it and built it.
+I couldn’t have known the impact Nicasio Creek Farm would have before we found it and built it.

 All of these things grew out of belief.